-In addition to our in-country safeguarding support roles and training for those individuals noted in Commitment 5 above, we have created a Safeguarding and PSEA capacity building plan for our country-based and headquarters-based senior management members and country leadership teams.
-This plan includes targeted training for each designated group to build capacity in the following areas and is tailored for each audience type and attendee roles/duties:
+In addition to our in-country safeguarding support roles and training for those individuals noted in Commitment 5 above, we created a Safeguarding and PSEA capacity building plan for our country-based and headquarters-based senior management members and country leadership teams.
+The plan includes targeted training for each designated group to build capacity in the following areas and is tailored for each audience type and attendee roles/duties:

-- knowledge and practice around Mercy Corps' safeguarding policies and process specific to each attendee's role; - best practices and procedures for working with gender-based violence survivors; - psychosocial first aid; - investigations of sexual exploitation and abuse; - referral/reporting cases to local services & authorities; - safeguarding risk assessments templates and overview for each country; - overview of minimum standards for safeguarding at Mercy Corps; and - specific content on in-country safeguarding support roles including Safeguarding Focal Points, Champions and Co-Investigators (understanding these roles and how to engage with them in your work).
+- knowledge and practice around Mercy Corps' safeguarding policies and process specific to each attendee's role; - best practices and procedures for working with gender-based violence survivors; - psychosocial first aid; - investigations of sexual exploitation and abuse; - referral/reporting cases to local services & authorities; - safeguarding risk assessments templates and overview for each country; - overview of minimum standards for safeguarding at Mercy Corps; and - specific content on in-country safeguarding support roles including Safeguarding Focal Points, Champions and Co-Investigators (understanding these roles and how to leverage them).

-The Executive Team, including our new CEO and CECO, received training from internationally recognized PSEA/Safeguarding experts, Global Child Protection Services (GCPS), in November 2020, covering the topics above specific to their executive roles.
-The Europe Senior Leadership Team, country and regional leadership received training in February 2021 and the Humanitarian Response Leadership Team received training in March 2021.
-Similar training tailored for leadership of our Program Performance and Quality, Technical Support Unit, People Teams, and for country-level Senior Management teams will follow in the first two quarters of FY22.
+Training is provided by internationally recognized PSEA/Safeguarding experts, Global Child Protection Services (GCPS).
+The Global Board, including new Board members, received safeguarding training in June 2020 and again in December 2021.
+The Executive Team, including our new CEO and CECO, received training in November 2020, covering the topics above specific to their executive roles.
+The Europe Senior Leadership Team, and country and regional leadership received training in March 2021.
+Similar training tailored for leadership of our Program Performance and Quality, Technical Support Unit, People Teams, and for the remaining Country Directors is planned for FY22.

 This targeted capacity building training for leadership is in addition to the mandatory agency-wide PSEA training course included in our full Code of Conduct elearning suite.
-In addition, the in-country Safeguarding Focal Points and Champions conduct capacity building and awareness raising activities to ensure deeper understanding of and engagement in safeguarding policies, practices, and systems for team members at all levels.
+Moreover, the in-country Safeguarding Focal Points and Champions conduct capacity building and awareness raising activities to ensure deeper understanding of and engagement in safeguarding policies, practices, and systems for team members at all levels.